 Home security is not a pressing issue in Portugal, although in tourist areas minor break-ins can sometimes occur.
 Modern apartment blocks in Portugal are usually fitted with electronic access panels, deadlocks and shutters.
 For the most part, expats report that they feel safe in their homes and confident in the safety of their possessions.

 Expats planning on moving to Portugal should start researching properties before they actually move to the country.
 Since Portugal is such a popular holiday destination, there are loads of short-term rentals available, but long-term rentals can disappear from the market quickly.

 Expats can use estate agent websites to get an idea of the market in their chosen area or suburb.
-Local newspapers will also have classified sections were landlords may advertise accommodation.
-Those who don’t speak Portuguese may find it best to hire a real estate agent to help them with the process of finding accommodation in Portugal.
+Local newspapers will also have classified sections where landlords may advertise accommodation.
+Those who don't speak Portuguese may find it best to hire a real estate agent to help them with the process of finding accommodation in Portugal.